koutakou/NymQuest/docs/technical/message_pacing.md

 - Pacing is applied independently on both client and server sides
 - Validation ensures intervals remain within reasonable bounds
+- Random jitter (0-150ms by default) is applied to each message to prevent predictable patterns
+- Real-time status monitoring shows current pacing configuration and status
+- Privacy level assessment now considers message pacing configuration
 - The system degrades gracefully if only client or server pacing is enabled
 - All pacing operations respect the overall privacy principles of NymQuest

+## Status Monitoring Integration

+The status monitoring system has been enhanced to display and track message pacing:

+- **Visual Indicator**: A dedicated indicator shows current pacing status
+- **Privacy Level Impact**: Pacing status directly affects the assessed privacy level
+- **Real-time Updates**: Pacing configuration changes are immediately reflected in the status
+- **Jitter Tracking**: The system tracks and displays the applied jitter for advanced users